 Speaking on their ambitions with the new platform, Chris Scougall, Managing Director of Industrial and Logistics in Client Coverage, of the Commonwealth Bank said,

 We believe that blockchain can help our partners reduce the burden of administration on their businesses and enable them to deliver best-in-class services to their customers.

 Blockchain technology has no doubt showed that it could deliver the future of global trade by improving transparency and efficiency across the supply chain.
-For this reason, world-class companies such as Alibaba and Boeing are already exploring ways to use blockchain based solutions to improve its services.
+For this reason, world-class companies such as Alibaba and Boeing are already exploring ways to use blockchain-based solutions to improve their services.